DoriCzele/CupcakeClub/readme.md

 Thank you for visiting!

 Should you have any questions regarding my project feel free to reach out to me via the provided GitHub contact details.

+At the time of submission of this project the deployed version is identical to the latest development version of the "main" branch.
 ## Table of contents
 - [**The Cupcake Club**](#the-cupcake-club)
   - [**Goal for this project**](#goal-for-this-project)